 Installation and startup

-When your Metatrader version is not running in "portable mode", Experts and Libraries are normally located in your user directory (under C:\Users\YourName\AppData\Roaming\MetaQuotes\Terminal\SomeStrangeCodeSequence).
-There are also a MQL4 or MQL5 subfolder directly in the Metatrader directory - that's NOT the folder that you need and copying files there will have no effect!
+As long as your Metatrader version is not running in "portable mode", the Experts and Libraries folders are normally located in your user directory (under C:\Users\YourName\AppData\Roaming\MetaQuotes\Terminal\SomeStrangeCodeSequence).
+There is also a MQL4 or MQL5 subfolder directly in the Metatrader directory - that's NOT the folder that you need, and copying files there will have no effect!